 My daughter’s stuffed animal buddies are sweet little softies, but most of them are tougher than they look.
 From Beanie Babies to Barbie clothes, many of them can be handled in the washing machine’s gentle or delicate cycle.

 Note on Barbie: I wouldn’t put the doll herself in the washer.
 And to keep her tiny clothes from getting lost or snagged, I slip them into a small mesh lingerie bag that zips shut.

 2. Tennis shoes

 Athletic footwear can get filthy.
-To wash them in a machine, first take out the laces and zip them inside a small mesh lingerie bag.
-Toss the mesh bag in the washer along with your shoes and some old towels.
+To wash them in a machine, first, take out the laces and zip those inside a small mesh lingerie bag.
+Toss the mesh bag in the washer along with the shoes and some old towels.
 The towels balance the load and minimize the annoying banging noise.

 If the shoes are super-muddy, rinse off the mud in a utility sink or brush it off with a wet paper towel before washing.
 When they come out, your sole will be heeled.

 Mops are great for cleaning, but what happens when the mop heads themselves get dirty?
 Removable mop heads (not sponge mops) can be taken off and tossed in the washer by themselves, perhaps with a little bleach.

 When the cycle’s over, squeeze out any excess water and hang them up somewhere to dry.